Skeen/os-vagrant/README.md

-# RancherOS Vagrant
+# RancherOS Vagrant - Swarm

-Quickly checkout RancherOS using Vagrant/Virtualbox.
+Quickly setup a RancherOS swarm using using Vagrant/Virtualbox.

+This project is based upon 'RancherOS Vagrant', check it out at; [rancher/os-vagrant](https://github.com/rancher/os-vagrant)

 ## Getting started
 1.)
 Install dependencies